astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 time, and infer that at some time in the past, everything in their basketball universe must have been in the same place, but that place no longer exists in the time when they are making their measurements.
+An animation of this basketball universe is shown in {numref}`comovingsphere`.

 ```{code-cell}
 :tags: ["remove-cell"]